Intern (EU Policy)

 • Studying towards a relevant Bachelor’s or Master’s degree with a focus on environmental policy, sustainable development, international relations - or other discipline relevant to nature conservation, natural resources management, sustainable development or international policy;

-• Affinity with the vision and mission of IUCN and a strong interest in and good understanding of European environmental policies, in particular biodiversity or circular economy policies;
+• Affinity with the vision and mission of IUCN and a strong interest in and good understanding of European environmental policies, in particular biodiversity, sustainable agriculture, or circular economy policies;

 • Proficient level of written and spoken English, other languages are an asset;